broozkan/post-api/README.md

 You should copy the relevant configuration file to `./config` in the root directory of the project and modify it to suit your needs.

 Running the Application
 -----------------------

+### Couchbase Image Path (skip this if you are not using apple silicon)

+If you are using an Apple Silicon-based machine, you need to update the path of the Couchbase image in the `docker-compose.yml` file.
+There are two different paths for the `couchbase` and `couchbase-arm` folders located in the `.dev/deployment` directory.
+Follow the steps below to update the image path:

+1. Open the `docker-compose.yml` file in a text editor.
+2. Find the `couchbase` service and replace the `image` field with the path of the `couchbase` or `couchbase-arm` folder depending on your machine architecture.

+    yamlCopy code

+    ```
+    couchbase:
+    image: couchbase/server:community-aarch64 # change this to .dev/deployment/couchbase-arm if you are using an Apple Silicon-based machine
+    container_name: couchbase
+    ```

+3. Save the changes and close the file.

+After making these changes, you can run the application with the updated Couchbase image path.

 dev.yaml is configured already for running locally

 You can start the application and its dependencies (Couchbase server) using Docker Compose: